csci-1301/csci-1301.github.io/docs/getting_help.md

 <!--
 For example,
+-->

 Clément Aubert:
 ~
     - <caubert@augusta.edu>
     - Responsible for Section B's lab.
     - Also present during Section C and D's labs.
-    - Feel free to reach out via emails or teams.
+    - Feel free to reach out via emails or teams, cf. <https://spots.augusta.edu/caubert/#contact>.
 I don't frequently check discord.
-    - My office hours are M. & W. 10--12.
+    - My office hours are
+        - Monday 1:00pm–2:00pm in my office and on teams.
+        - Tuesday 2:00pm–3:00pm in my office and on teams.
     - I have been teaching this class for many semesters, but I am always excited to meet new students and introduce you all to programming.
--->

 ## Commenting Using a Github Account